SAP-samples/sap-rdp-integration-accelerator/rdp-abap-technical-objects/readme.md

 - **Packaging Data reports Delta Customizing (will overwrite existing customizing ):**
   - Install **RDP ABAP Technical Objects -> TR 901348.BP7**
 ---

+---
+## Apply Fixes (Mandatory for All Installations)

+Regardless of whether you are performing a fresh installation or an update, it is essential to install any available fixes to ensure stability and compatibility.
+Details on addressed issues or features can be verified [here](Fixes).
+Install all available fixes/transport requests from [Fixes](Fixes) folder in the specified sequence below:

+1. **Fixes -> TR **

+Note: Additional fixes may be provided in the future.
+Customers should always check for the latest available fixes or new features and ensure they are installed.

 ## Notes
 - Ensure all transport requests are imported **in the specified sequence**.